© Tashatuvango | Dreamstime.com

 With treatment, individual episodes of a gout attack will be fewer and the length and severity lessened.
 Some gout sufferers never have a second episode.
 But untreated, gout will likely return.

 Second, you can usually alleviate gout symptoms at home.
-The medicines your doctor prescribes are important in controlling gout over the long run, but once gout appears, your goal will be to ride it through via treatment and diet.
+The medicines your doctor prescribes are important in controlling gout over the long run, but once gout appears, your goal will be to ride it out via treatment and diet.
 It also helps to rest the joint as much as possible, applying cold packs as needed.
-Sometimes even a sock is painful to wear, so some gout sufferers cut the big toe out of their socks.
+Sometimes it’s even painful to wear a sock, so some gout sufferers cut a hole in the big toe area of their socks.

-You should also drink plenty of fluids, and consider using an NSAID (non-steroidal anti-inflammatory drug), like ibuprofen, for the pain.
+You should drink plenty of fluids—staying hydrated is important.
+And over-the-counter NSAIDs (non-steroidal anti-inflammatory drug), like ibuprofen, can help ease the pain.

-The list probably won’t surprise you: vegetables, low-fat dairy, cherries, and high-fiber carbohydrates are among the items that can help you avoid gout pain.
-Our posts “Gout Foods: Keep These 6 Foods in Your Diet” and “Add the DASH Diet to the List of Gout Remedies” discuss foods that work as part of a “gout diet.”
+Safe “gout food” selections probably won’t surprise you: vegetables, low-fat dairy, cherries, and high-fiber carbohydrates are among the items that can help you avoid gout pain.

-For more information on gout in general, see these University Health News posts:
+For more information on gout in general, please visit these posts: